Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 Help tidy up after the meal

-From around 18 months or so children can help tidy up by taking their plate over to the sink to be washed up.
+From around 18 months children can help tidy up by taking their plate over to the sink for washing up.

 This is actually really helpful if you have a picky eater because it signals the end of the meal and stops them coming back 10 minutes later to pick up the leftovers.
 Essentially it’s teaching them that eating happens at a meal time.